Breathing Techniques to Help You Exercise

 Relax your shoulders and neck.

-Inhale slowly for two counts via your nose while keeping your mouth shut.
+Inhale slowly to the count of two through your nose while keeping your mouth shut.

 Lips should be puckered or pursed as if you were about to whistle.